SOCIAL PSYCH

 Social Psychology: Sociological Perspectives (2014), a textbook I co-authored with David E. Rohall and Jeffrey W. Lucas, examines key topics in the field with a social inequalities lens, and underscores the importance of three main theoretical approaches in Social Psychology (Social Structure and Personality or SSP; Symbolic Interaction, and Group Processes).
 The text represents one of the few in sociological social psychology that includes this comprehensive set of approaches.

-This is the third edition of the textbook, and we believe it represents the best in the field.
+A new edition of the textbook is coming soon, and we believe it represents the best in the field.
 We welcome your feedback on the book.

-See: Social Psychology: Sociological Perspectives through Pearson’s website.
+See: Social Psychology: Sociological Perspectives through Waveland Press.

 • White shirts hanging on a rod.